Samomunene/alx-system_engineering-devops/0x00-shell_basics/README.md

-3-listfiles displays current directory in a long format
+4-listmorefiles lists hidden files in a long format